TomCoalfish/Lua-GPUDsp/README.md

 * If you have lots of files or big files
 * Then you want to use the GPU

+# So it's useful
+* To have them on the GPU

 # Algorithms
 * DFT
 * DCT